There are lots of marketing types out there. If you’re trying to learn more about content marketing, it’s understandable to have questions.

 Instead, you can dip your toe in the huge pool of marketing by beginning the content marketing process.
 Content marketing centers on, of course, written content paired with images, videos, and infographics.

-When you pair great content creation with an excellent marketing technique, it can mean great results for your business.
+When you pair great content creation with excellent marketing techniques, it can mean great results for your business.

 Get a list of topics

-Whether you’re taking part in content marketing or a larger inbound marketing strategy, the topics you choose are extremely important.
+Whether you’re taking part in content marketing or inbound marketing, the topics you choose are extremely important.
 With that in mind, the first step of any great content marketing strategy is to choose a list of topics.